 If you suspect that you may be at risk upon filing for divorce, it may be worth your while to pursue an Order for Protection.
 Often referred to as a restraining order, this legal action can provide some semblance of protection as you proceed with your divorce.
 If you successfully secure a restraining order, your ex will be prohibited from contacting you for a specific period of time.

-Whether you desire a restraining order or are looking to file for divorce, you can count on the Brown Law Offices for assistance.
+Whether you desire a restraining order or are looking to file for divorce, you can count on the law firm of Barna, Guzy & Steffen, Ltd. for assistance.
 Reach out to learn more about our broad range of family law services.